samkjohns/Drakebook/README.md

 (Namely, buttons on profiles and in notifications)

 - Components and loops
-  - [ ] `DrakeshipRequestsIndex`
+  - [x] `DrakeshipRequestsIndex`
-  - [ ] `DrakeshipRequestsIndexItem`
+  - [x] `DrakeshipRequestsIndexItem`
-- [ ] ProfileDetail should include a drakeship request button if the current user is not in a drakeship with the user whose profile they are visiting.
+- [x] Profile should include a drakeship request button if the current user is not in a drakeship with the user whose profile they are visiting.
 (CREATE)
 - [ ] Profile should include an "edit" function that allows the user to enter more information.
 (PATCH)
   - [ ] Add more columns to the users table for more user data.
 Also add these columns to the users#show jBuilder view.
-- [ ] Navbar should include a drakeship requests notification dropdown menu, from which requests can be accepted or rejected.
+- [x] Navbar should include a drakeship requests notification dropdown menu, from which requests can be accepted or rejected.
 (PATCH)

 ### Phase 4 Photo upload (1 day)
 **Objective:** Users can upload profile and cover photos through the browser.